Purdah and Patriarchy: Evaluating and Mitigating South Asian Biases in Open-Ended Multilingual LLM Generations: Multilingual Generation Methodology

 \subsection{Culturally-Grounded Identities and Real-World Tasks}

 \textbf{Intersectional Identity Descriptors.} Our study defines unique intersectional identities across four sociocultural dimensions: \textit{religion} (Hindu, Muslim), \textit{gender} (Male, Female), \textit{marital status} (Married, Divorced, Widowed, Single), and \textit{number of children} (None, One, Many).
-See Appendix \ref{appendix:identity_definition} for formatting.
-This approach is novel with an intersectional focus tailored to the South Asian context, enabling exploration of purdah and patriarchal influences while capturing overlooked regional biases.
+See Appendix \ref{appendix:prompts_and_prompting} for prompt design.
+This approach is novel with an intersectional focus tailored to South Asian contexts, enabling exploration of purdah and patriarchal influences, and capturing overlooked regional biases. \\

 \textbf{Open-ended Applications.} To capture implicit biases that emerge in everyday use cases, we employ three open-ended applications: (1) daily to-do lists, (2) descriptions of hobbies and values, and (3) storytelling.
 See Figure \ref{pipelineSteps} for prompts.
 These tasks highlight real-world, open-ended generative tasks and reveal application-specific variations in bias manifestation, an approach not commonly seen in prior bias studies that focus on constrained tasks.